 Custom settings with Fujifilm highlight and shadow tones

-This is why I don’t go too crazy with these values in my own custom presets.
-I have some very small values that I think are at least the 50% solution to 90% of my photos, rather than programming a 100% solution for 10% of my photos.
+This is why I don’t go too crazy with these values in my custom presets.
+I have some minimal values that I think are at least the 50% solution to 90% of my photos rather than programming a 100% solution for 10% of my photos.
 But that’s just my style.
 You might be different.

 Making presets with wild highlight and shadow tones also makes it more difficult to tell how your RAW histogram will look.
 But then again, if you don’t care about RAW and only care about how the JPG looks in the camera, then this won’t matter to you.